SathishVaithiyanadhan/WRFChem4PALM/README.md

 ### End of README
 --------------------------------------------------------------------------------------------

-Development of WRFChem4PALM is based on WRF4PALM (https://github.com/dongqi-DQ/WRF4PALM).
+Development of WRFChem4PALM is based on WRF4PALM (https://github.com/dongqi-DQ/WRF4PALM) with the additional Chemistry, Radiation and Aerosol features.

 A full documentation is still under construction, if you have any queries please contact the author or open a new issue.

 --------------------------------------------------------------------------------------------
-**Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz) Sathish Kumar Vaithiyanadhan (sathish.vaithiyanadhan@med.uni-augsburg.de) -- Chemistry and aerosol part**
+**Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz) Sathish Kumar Vaithiyanadhan (sathishvaithiyanadhan@gmail.com) -- Chemistry, Radiation and Aerosol part**